 standard: A sample containing a known quantity of various analytes.
-A standard may be prepared and certified by commercial vendors, but it must be traceable to the National Institute of Standards and Technology.
+A standard may be prepared and certified by commercial vendors, but it must be traceable to the National Institute of Standards and Technology (NIST).

-standard deviation: In statistics, the standard deviation (often abbreviated as SD), also represented by the Greek letter sigma $\sigma$ , is a measure of the dispersion of a set of data from its mean.
+standard deviation: In statistics, the standard deviation (often abbreviated as SD), also represented by the Greek letter sigma σ , is a measure of the dispersion of a set of data from its mean.
+See sigma uncertainty.